About me

 I am Mary Breshike an artist, wife, mother, grandmother,dental hygienist, art educator, diver.

 As an artist I dabble in pastels,encaustics and recently acrylics.
-Each medium has its own unique properties.
-Each medium brings a sense of adventure and joy to me.
-Pastels are the most reliable in the resulting art.
-Encasutics and acrylic pours allow for delightful surprises.
+Each medium has its own unique properties and bring a sense of adventure and joy to me.
+Pastels, I find, are the most reliable in the resulting art.
+Encaustic and acrylic pours allow for delightful surprises.
+I love to capture and create memories for my collectors.

 Pastels pure pigments in a stick